NKI-GCF/rumidup/README.md

 ### Input
 Coordinate sorted BAM (file or stdin).
 When paired end reads are used the BAM file should hve the `MC` and `ms` tags added.
-This can usually be done by piping the usually name-sorted bam/sam output from you aligner through `samtools fixmate`.
+This can usually be done by piping the usually name-sorted bam/sam output from the aligner through `samtools fixmate`.

 The UMI should be present in the BAM `RX` tag.
 Because the standard Illumina